 Koreans love picnics and eating alfresco.
 Most Koreans (especially the older generations) also love hiking, so maybe the picnic love has to do with Korea's mountainous terrain and rugged natural beauty.

-There is so much Korean food that is portable for hiking and seasoned so that doesn't need to be surrounded by massive amounts of ice and heavy colors (Koreans are masters in food preservation).
-Korean dishes also lend themselves to open-air dining because many of them can be enjoyed at... room temperature.
+There is so much Korean food that is portable for hiking and seasoned so that it doesn't need to be surrounded by massive amounts of ice and heavy colors (Koreans are masters in food preservation).
+Korean dishes also lend themselves to open-air dining because many of them can be enjoyed at room temperature.

 01 of 04